 Our subject specialists can be contacted if you have any questions regarding resources in the respective subjects:

 For information on the University Library's Open Access services, please visit our "Publishing" section.

 Dissertations can still be published.
-You may hand in your dissertation and supporting documents for the online publication process without any personal contact at the University Library's mail room, Monday to Friday from 7:30 - 12:30.
+You may hand in your dissertation and supporting documents for the online publication process at the University Library's information desk, Monday to Friday from 8:00 am - 6:30 pm.

 You may also send these by normal post:

 If you have questions regarding dissertations and online publications, please email us at edl-publ. @ub.uni-tuebingen.de